-Shigaraki ware, handcrafted by artisans using local earth, Oogoya bridges this authentic Japanese ceramic tradition with global communities, blending utility and aesthetic value.
+Shigaraki ware, handcrafted by artisans using local earth, Oogoya bridges the traditions of Shigaraki ware with global communities, blending utility and aesthetic value with its handcrafted origins of artisans using local earth.

 ORIGINAL